Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables: Abstract

 \section{Abstract}

 The partial case of the planar $N+1$ body problem, $N\ge2$, of the type of planetary system with satellites is studied.
 One of the bodies (the Sun) is assumed to be much heavier than the other bodies (``planets'' and ``satellites''), moreover the planets are much heavier than the satellites, and the ``years'' are much longer than the ``months''.
-Under a nondegeneracy condition, which in general holds, the existence of at least $2^{N-2}$ smooth 2-parameter families of symmetric periodic solutions in a rotating coordinate system is proved such that the distances between each planet and its satellites are much shorter than the distances between the Sun and the planets.
-Generating symmetric periodic solutions are described and necessity of the nondegeneracy condition is proved.
+The existence of at least $2^{N-2}$ smooth 2-parameter families of symmetric periodic solutions in a rotating coordinate system is proved, such that the distances between each planet and its satellites are much shorter than the distances between the Sun and the planets.
+The existence of ``gaps'' in these families of solutions is proved, corresponding to $k:(k+1)$ resonances of angular frequencies of planets' revolution around the Sun.
+Generating symmetric periodic solutions are described.
 Sufficient conditions for some periodic solutions to be orbitally stable in linear approximation are given.
-Via the averaging method, the results are extended to a class of Hamiltonian systems with slow and fast variables close to the systems of semidirect product type.
+The results are extended to a class of Hamiltonian systems with slow and fast variables close to the systems of semidirect product type.

 {\bf Key words:} $n$-body problem, periodic solutions, orbital stability, averaging, slow and fast variables.

 {\bf MSC:} 70F10, 70F15, 70K20, 70K42, 70K43, 70K65, 70K70, 70H09, 70H12, 70H14, 37J15, 37J20, 37J25, 37J45, 37G15, 37G40.